Multiplicities of Jumping Numbers: Properties of the Rees coefficient

 \end{thm}

-Let $\mu: Y \to X$ be a log resolution of the $\fm$-primary ideal $\fa$.
-Let $\fa \cdot \cO_{Y} = \cO_{Y}(-F)$.
-When $X$ is a surface, it follows from the results of Lipman, from the 1969 paper \cite{MR276239} that, for any irreducible exceptional curve $E \subset Y$, $(-F \cdot E) $ is non-negative and is positive exactly when $E$ corresponds to a Rees valuation of $\fa$.
+Let $\mu: Y \to X$ be a log resolution of the ideal $\fa$ with $\fa \cdot \cO_{Y} = \cO_{Y}(-F)$.
+When $X$ is a surface and $\fa$ is supported at a closed point, it follows from the results of Lipman, from the paper \cite{MR276239} that, for any irreducible exceptional curve $E \subset Y$, $(-F \cdot E) $ is non-negative and is positive exactly when $E$ corresponds to a Rees valuation of $\fa$.
 It follows from the formula \ref{FE} that the Rees coefficient $\rho_{c} $ is positive if and only if a Rees valuation appears in the jumping divisor $E^{c}$.
-Theorem \ref{reesval} can be thought of as a generalization of Lipman's result in this context to higher dimensions.
+Theorem~\ref{reesval} can be thought of as a generalization of Lipman's result in this context to higher dimensions.
 To prove this theorem, we need a key lemma which is a generalization to higher dimensions of a version of Lemma 21.2 from \cite{MR276239}.